DuskieWhy/NightmareVision/README.md

 In a cmd within the project directory, in order run...

-> haxelib install hxpkg --global
+> haxelib install hxpkg

-> haxelib run hxpkg setup --global
+> haxelib run hxpkg setup install

-> hxpkg install

 ### Quick Note
 - Haxe 4.3.6 or newer is recommended
 - This engine ENFORCES the use of local libraries with hxpkg/hmm to prevent issues in relation to `hxvlc`
-- The recommend library versions are within the .hxpkg.
+- The recommended library versions are listed within the .hxpkg file.

 After that is complete, run `lime test windows` and you should be compiling